AI, global issues feature at 6th annual GIN conference

-Hundreds of students, inventors, engineers and guest educators gathered at Rutland High School on Thursday for the sixth annual Global Issues Network conference to learn about the world now, the world as it could be and how the youth of Vermont could have a hand in shaping it.
+Hundreds of students, inventors, engineers and guest educators gathered at Rutland High School last week for the sixth annual Global Issues Network conference to learn about the world now, the world as it could be, and how the youth of Vermont could have a hand in shaping it.

 Keynote speaker and Brown University Public Humanities Professor Sydney Skybetter showed students how the technology they grew up with — from iPhones to Apple watches to laptops and Facebook — is creating career opportunities that have never existed before.